Creating a Dashboard

 Private workspaces

-Private workspaces can only be viewed by the person who creates them.
-Other team members with access to Moesif will not be able toview this chart.
-This is true even if they have access to the dashboard that you’ve added the chart to.
+Only the person creating a private workspace can view it.
+Other team members with access to Moesif can’t view this chart.
+This holds true even if they have access to the dashboard that you’ve added the chart to.
 These workspaces are effectively hidden from discovery.

 Team workspaces

-Team workspaces are discoverable by anyone that has access to your Moesif organization.
-With team level sharing, it’s easy to collaborate on KPIs and reports and share with other internal stakeholders.
+Anyone can discover team workspaces who has access to your Moesif organization.
+With team-level sharing, it’s easy to collaborate on KPIs and reports and share with other internal stakeholders.

 Public workspaces

 Anyone with the public link can access the chart.
 Unlike Private or Team sharing, a person can view a public workspace even if they haven’t signed up for Moesif.
-These are also saved to a Dashboard, but most customers leverage public links to share a single chart with a customer or partner.
+Public workspaces also belong to a dashboard, but most users leverage public links to share a single chart with a customer or partner.

 Restricting data access